auxilincom/deploy-drone/SETUP.md

 ### Setting up ssl for production Drone CI

-1. Place your ssl keys into int ssl-keys directory as app.crt and app.key (they are in a `.gitignore`)
+1. Place your ssl keys into the `ssl-keys` directory as app.crt and app.key (they are in a `.gitignore`)
 2. Make sure that `server_setup_ssl` is set to true in `vars/main.yml`
 3. Deploy ssl using `./bin/setup-server.sh --tags "nginx"`
 4. Update callback url in the Github application to start from `https`